-The Commission approved the Notice of Proposed Rulemaking amending Article 3 (Taking and Handling of Wildlife) at the February 16, 2018 Commission Meeting.
-The Commission will review the final rulemaking at their May 4, 2018 meeting.
+The Commission approved the Notice of Supplemental Proposed Rulemaking amending Article 3 (Taking and Handling of Wildlife) at the Sept.
+21, 2018 Commission Meeting.
+The Commission will review the final rulemaking at their Dec.
+7, 2018 meeting.

 Newly Amended Rules That Are Effective, But Have Not Yet Been Codified